rb16b/Accelerate-Dev/README.md

 Run $ oc apply -f ingress-policy.yaml

-Run API call from http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/ and check the return values
-Insure that you apdate the url to reflect your enviroment.
+Run API call from http://YOUR_URL/q/swagger-ui/ and check the return values Insure that you apdate the url to reflect your enviroment.

 ![](images/rest-fightsAPI.png)

+You see an error : 503 , Service Unavailable

+Delete netowrk policy:

+$ oc get networkpolcy

+Response: block-ingress   app=rest-fights   44m

+$ oc delete networkpolicy block-ingress

+ you can try open app url form openshift console and ingress trafic should access the rest-fights app